followmyutopia/devextreme-documentation/concepts/05 Widgets/zz Common/15 Advanced/40 3rd-Party Frameworks Integration API/20 Change Widget Options and Handle Events.md

     // Set an option value
     instance.option("visible", false);

-For more information, refer to the [Get and Set Options](/Documentation/Guide/Getting_Started/Widget_Basics_-_jQuery/Get_and_Set_Options/) article.

-To subscribe to an event, you can use an option whose name starts with "on" (e.g. "onItemClick").
+To subscribe to an event, you can use an option whose name starts with "on" (for example, "onItemClick").

-    $element.dxAccordion({
-        . . .,
+    Accordion(element, {
+        ...,
         onItemClick: function(e){
             alert("An item is clicked!");
         }